buxh/ClickDataAnalyzer/README.md

 - [ ] Make the program more user friendly
 - [ ] Give the option to click in game
 - [ ] Give the graph a more modern look
+- [ ] Create a close button so you don't have to close with task manager

 ## Compiling